Doist/coffee-watcher/README.markdown

 coffee-watcher is a script that can watch a directory and recompile your .coffee scripts if they change.

-It's very useful for development - you basically don't need to think about recompiling your CoffeeScript files.
+It's useful for development as you don't need to think about recompiling your CoffeeScript files.

 It searches in a recursive manner so sub-directories are handled as well.